 Your retina, which is comprised of nerves for your eye, acts as a central point for your vision, as it senses light and transfers impulses to your brain.
 One of the most common retina conditions is age-related macular degeneration (AMD), which causes vision loss among people 50 and older as a result of damage to the center retina, or macula.
 AMD severity can vary among stages based on the size and number of yellow retina deposits known as drusen, with the latest such stage being late AMD.

-How will my retina specialist detect and monitor my condition?
+How will my ophthalmologist detect and monitor my condition?

 A doctor will perform one or more of the following tests on your eyesight: